kirklatslalom/dread/README.md

 ## Acknowledgments

-Inspired by the DREAD methodology for risk assessment and Haider's Infosec Blog Python community for the robust tools and libraries
+Inspired by the DREAD methodology for risk assessment and Haider's Infosec Blog and Python community for the robust tools and libraries